Physical Therapist Assistant

 4 PSYC 1110 General Psychology 4 Humanities/Fine Arts Elective (Goal Area 6) 3

 PTAC 2110* Physical Therapy Research I 1 PTAC 2120* Physical Therapy Research II 1 PTAC 2130* PTA Clinic 1 PTAC 2170* Physical Therapy Seminars 1

-For the graduating class of 2016, 89% of those who graduated and sought employment in physical therapy (full-time or part-time) were employed within one year following graduation.
-For the graduating class of 2017, 97% of those seeking employment as a PTA were employed within one year after graduation.
-In 2018, 100% of graduates seeking employment are now working as a PTA.
+For the graduating class of 2017, 97% of those who graduated and sought employment in physical therapy (full-time or part-time) were employed within one year following graduation.
+For the graduating class of 2018, 100% of those seeking employment as a PTA were employed within one year after graduation.
+In 2019 96% of graduates who passed the licensing exam and were seeking employment are now working as a PTA.